remove-obstacles-at-work | Team Building Activities & Techniques

 In a Freakonomics podcast episode entitled How to Launch a Behavior Change Revolution, psychologist Danny Kahneman discusses the forces that cause our behavior.
 He follows the psychological theory that behavior is the equilibrium between restraining and driving forces.
 For example, the amount of money you spend at the grocery store might be driven by your hunger and preferences, yet restrained by your budget and diet.

 In the workplace, a driving force might be an incentive program.
-Driving forces certainly motivate employees.
-They rewards may be concrete, such as a bonus for reaching sales goals, or abstract, such as staying with a company that makes a positive difference in the community.
+Free tickets, fine dining prizes, a holiday cruises if your sales hit the roof.
+They rewards may be this concrete, or abstract, such as the comfort and well being you experience staying with a company that makes a positive difference in the community.

-Yet before deploying more driving forces, employers should consider lifting restraining forces.
+Yet before deploying more incentives, employers should consider lifting restraints.
+Give ’em freedom.
 As Kahneman puts it,

 “Diminishing the restraining forces is a completely different kind of activity, because instead of asking, “How can I get him or her to do it?” it starts with a question of, “Why isn’t she doing it already?”